nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 Below are the steps that shows the implementation of add income/expense.

 #### Step 1
-The AddCashflowCommand instance then calls addIncome() or addExpense(), depending on what `category` is initialised as.
+The AddCashflowCommand instance calls addIncome() or addExpense(), depending on what `category` is initialised as.

 addIncome() or addExpense() instantiates an Income or Expense object respectively.